Florence County, South Carolina

 Florence County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, its population was 137,059.
 Its county seat is Florence.

-Florence County is included in the Florence, SC Metropolitan Statistical Area.
-The county's population is about 60% urban.
+Florence County is included in the Florence, South Carolina metropolitan area.

 History

-Florence County was formed from main sections of Darlington and Marion Counties plus other townships from Williamsburg and Clarendon Counties, starting in 1888.
+Florence County was formed from main sections of Darlington and Marion Counties, plus other townships from Williamsburg and Clarendon Counties, starting in 1888.
 The last section of Williamsburg County was not added until 1921.
-Florence County was named for the daughter of General W. W. Harlee.
-On December 26, 1921, Bill McAllister was lynched for having an affair with a white woman.
+Florence County was named after its county seat, Florence, which its founder, General William Harllee, in turn, named for his daughter, Florence.
+On December 26, 1921, Black American male Bill McAllister was lynched for having an affair with a White woman.